 Dogs thrive on routine and anxieties can develop when that routine goes out the window.
 The thing is, our routines have drastically changed – if we even have any routines at all.
 We don’t have to get up at 6am to get ready to go to work; we can even stay in bed and get our work done.
 Some of us only have to get “the upper half” dressed because we are in Zoom meetings, and who cares if we’re wearing pajama bottoms.
 We can eat whenever we want.
 We can come and go as we please – if we go out at all.

 Separation Anxiety for our dogs is a panic attack – intense fear that overwhelms them.
 I consider myself a fairly emotionally stable person, but I’ve had two panic attacks during my life, and they are beyond frightening.
 I couldn’t breathe, was trembling, my feet and hands became paralyzed, and I thought that I was having a heart attack or stroke.

 Something similar happens to your dog.
-He doesn’t have control over his fear because he can’t cope and is terrified of being alone.
-He gets himself so worked up emotionally that there are physical manifestations and he will do ANYTHING to get you back.
+He doesn’t have control over his fear because he can’t cope and is TERRIFIED of being alone.
+He gets himself so worked up emotionally that there are physical manifestations and he will do ANYTHING to get us back.

 Signs of Puppy Dog Separation Anxiety

 How does he try to get you back?